yasir2000/openwrt-oldwiki-md/CompilingUnderCygwin.rst

 == Compiling under Cygwin ==
 This is still a work in progress.
 To date, I do not believe that the complete image has been build under Cygwin.
 I can get past the toolchain build, so that you can cross-compile your programs.

-=== Requirements ===
+=== Setup cygwin ===
- * At first we obviously need [http://www.cygwin.com/ Cygwin].
-Required packages are at least (gcc, vim, wget, unzip, ncurses-devel, perl).
+ * Obviously we need [http://www.cygwin.com/ Cygwin].
+Required packages are at least gcc, vim, wget, unzip, ncurses-devel, perl, patch and make.

+ * In Cygwin, make sure that /bin or /usr/bin comes before Windows.
+This defaults for some, not for others.
+You can verify this with "which find":
+{{{
+$ which find
+/usr/bin/find
+}}}
+If you get Windows find, then you have to change the path.
+You can do this inside Cygwin, but your changes will be temporary: just type
+{{{
+$ export PATH=/usr/bin/:$PATH
+}}}
+Now if you "echo $PATH" you should get /usr/bin/: as the first of a list of colon-separated directories.

+ * Right-click on "My Computer" and go to Properties, then Advanced, and click "Environment Variables".
+On the bottom window, "System Variables", find "PATH".
+Click "Edit" and add your cygwin bin directory, by default C:\cygwin\bin\, to the beginning of the path, remembering to add a semicolon after the path.

+=== What else do we need ===

- * and the [http://downloads.openwrt.org/whiterussian/newest/ OpenWrt source].
+ * Obviously the [http://downloads.openwrt.org/whiterussian/newest/ OpenWrt source].

 {{{
 cd ~